thisago/seamlesserver/readme.md

 ### Bridged data

-The server can send a JSON to frontend seamless
+The server can send a JSON to frontend seamless.

+The server renders a HTML script tag with a JSON on it and the frontend reads it and deserialize to a [`BridgedData`](bridgedDataDef)

 ## How it Works

 ### Rendering

+The HTML rendering models are defined at [seamlesserverpkg/renderer/routes](src/seamlesserverpkg/renderer/routes), everything is reused, even states objects are shared!

-The renderer receives a reference to a [`State`](src/seamlesserverpkg/renderer/base/state.nim#L4), it contains a instance of [`BridgedData`](src/seamlesserverpkg/renderer/base/bridgedData.nim#L7) and a list of errors (like NodeJS flash messages).
-It returns an [`Rendered`](src/seamlesserverpkg/renderer/base/rendered.nim#L6), an object that contains the rendered `VNode` and the page title.
+The renderer receives a reference to a [`State`](stateDef), it contains a instance of [`BridgedData`](bridgedDataDef) and a list of errors (like NodeJS flash messages).
+It returns an [`Rendered`](renderedDef), an object that contains the rendered `VNode` and the page title.

 The server renders the page with a blank state, since it's on server side.